Random walks on $\mathrm{Homeo}(S^1)$: Statements of the results

 \subsubsection{Distribution of the trajectories $n\mapsto f_\omega^n(x)$}

 We interest in the typical distribution of the sequence $(f_\omega^n(x))_{n\in\N}$ for a given initial condition $x$.
-This problem is naturally related to the study of the \textit{stationary probability measures} of $\nu$, that is the probability measures $\mu$ on $S^1$ such that $\mathbb{P}\otimes \mu$ is invariant by the skew-product $\hat{T}$(we refer to \cite{Furman} or \cite{Kifer} for details).
-In the case where the random walk is non degenerated on a subgroup of $\mathrm{Homeo}(S^1)$, it has been proved that in general, the stationary probability measure is unique (see \cite{Deroin-inter}).
-In the case of semigroups, this does not hold any more, but we prove that the number of \textit{ergodic} stationary probability measures (i.e.~extremal stationary probability measures) is necessarily finite, and that these probability measures give the typical distributions of the trajectories of the random walk:
+This problem is naturally related to the study of the \textit{stationary probability measures} of $\nu$, that is the probability measures $\mu$ on $S^1$ such that $\mathbb{P}\otimes \mu$ is invariant by the skew-product $\hat{T}$.
+Such a probability measure always exists(we refer to \cite{Furman} or \cite{Kifer} for details).
+If the random walk is non degenerated on a subgroup of $\mathrm{Homeo}(S^1)$, it has been proved that in general, the stationary probability measure is unique (see \cite{Deroin-inter}).
+In the case of a general random walk on $\mbox{Homeo}(S^1)$, which is non degenerated on a semigroup only, it does not hold any more, but we prove that the number of \textit{ergodic} stationary probability measures (i.e.~extremal stationary probability measures) is necessarily finite, and that these probability measures give the typical distributions of the trajectories of the random walk: